wuduhren/cloud-function-datastore-tutorial/README.md

 	* Install Cloud Function SDK
 	* Deploy
 * Save a Log
-	* Take a look at the Function
+	* Take a Look at the Function
-	* Send a request to Cloud Function
+	* Send a Request to Cloud Function
 	* Check the Log on Datastore
 * Summary
 * OS & APIs versions